shibacomputer/txt/README.md

 full of text documents and not have them nabbed.
 Ultimately, the MVP deals with bad opsec rather than device security.

+Finally, Txt does not protect anything that isn't stored by your filesystem.
+Your metadata - including filename – is available to anyone who has access to the disk.

 ## Features
 So far:
 ✅ Simple PGP-managed filesystem-based notekeeping